Tonyguo0/CITS3403-Project-2/db_ideas.md

 -

+# feedback given by users
 Feedback
 - id = int            //primary key
 -

+# results of a quiz for a user
 Result
 - id = int            //primary key
 - user_id = int       //foreign key to user